VeraLiconaResearchGroup/MHSGenerationAlgorithms/specifications.md

   Each of these arrays represents a set to be hit or an edge of the hypergraph.
   Each integer in a set is an *index*.
   The indices MAY appear in any order within a set, and the sets MAY appear in any order.
+  The hypergraph SHOULD be simple, which is to say that no edge should be a subset of any other edge.

 The input file MUST NOT contain pairs with the keys `guaranteedComplete`, `guaranteedMinimal`, or `transversals`.
 `mhs` SHOULD assume that the vertex set is 1, 2, …, n where n is the largest index appearing in the file.